Building a homemade TV antenna can be done in a pinch when no store-bought unit is available.

 If you have a clear line-of-sight to the towers there should be an improvement which can be tuned in by moving it about.

-Do you have a good build for a TV antenna?
+Do you have a good outline for a TV antenna?
 Let us know in the comments below.